 6. To elongate the room, place a lengthy rug between the full-length mirror and bed.
 Luckily, I have hardwood floors, so a Cowhide rug in pepper will pull everything together, with the movement in the pattern continuing onto the mirror.

 Who doesn’t have an accumulating wish list while furnishing their home?
 I still have plenty of ideas and space in my micro-apartment for future items.
 I’m excited to invest in items that will last a lifetime and transform my tiny studio into a modern bachelorette pad.

 7. With a monochromatic scheme, the piece Untitled 1 by Antje Hassinger will complement the rest of my modern space from above my bed.
-The placement will ensure that I can see it reflected in my Manhattan mirror every time I get into bed and wake up in the morning.
-What a view!

 8. The Tori counter & bar stools in leather will match with the pepper cowhide rug in color and mirror in materials.
 Plus, they will tuck nicely under my bar counter.